 With this, I could disable motion detection and live view capability for my Ring Doorbell Pro (when I’m at home).
 This feature is perfectly good for me and my requirements, but there are some shortcomings.

-If using Modes isn’t possible yet, or you don’t want to always disable motion detection when you’re at home, you can instead disable motion detection via the Ring app.
+You can also disable motion detection via the Ring app.
 So if, for example, you’re working or relaxing in your backyard, your Ring outdoor camera won’t keep recording every time you move.
 This might make you feel more comfortable in your backyard even under the ever-watchful Eye of Sauron (sorry, Ring).

 To do this, simply do into the respective camera in your Ring app and turn off “Record Motion”: